 Hi, I’m Mariah and I am Bryanna’s younger sister.
-I’m just about to graduate from Pepperdine University School of Law.
+I’m graduated from Pepperdine University School of Law, where I earned my Law degree.
+I am currently working as an attorney.
 We both love fitness and sports.
 Growing up, I participated in basketball, track, cross-country, and volleyball.
 I earned a scholarship to play for Rocky Mountain College Women’s Basketball Team in Billings, MT.
 After suffering knee and neck injuries, I switched to cross-country and track.
 I competed for an extra year at Pepperdine.

 I started my healthy lifestyle because of external factors like injuries forcing me into a healthier standard.
 Although I was physically active throughout my life, I did not take nutrition seriously.
 I remember my sister offering health advice but I would just ignore her.
 I was known as the garbage gut and always willing to eat everyone else’s left over food.
 I ate whatever I wanted.
 After some setbacks with injuries, I started to realize the importance of nutrition in recovery.

 When I broke my back in high school, my entire body felt depleted.
 I had to take pain killers that made me feel nauseous and suppressed my hunger.
 As result, I grew even weaker.
 The summer following my injury, I decided to adhere to my sister’s advice which included a wholesome diet including whole grains, protein, and good fats.
 These nutritional choices helped me regain my strength.